Instruction for Authors

 MANUSCRIPT PREPARATION

-All submitted manuscript most include institutional ethical approval certificate.
+All submitted manuscript must include institutional ethical approval certificate.
 Single space the entire manuscript, including title page, abstract, body, references, tables, and figure legends.
 Use left justification only, so that the right margin is ragged.
 Number pages consecutively, beginning with the title page.
 Use a standard font (such as Times New Roman or Helvetica) and set the font size to 12 points (for tables as well as text).
 All numbers published in AMJAM will be in Arabic numbers.
-Each component of the article should begin on a separate page, as follows: title page, abstract, body text, acknowledgments, references, appendices, figure legends, and tables.
+Each component of the article should begin on a separate page, as follows: title page, abstract, body text, acknowledgments, references, appendices, tables and figure legends.
 All these components must be in a single file.

 Title Page